 True if the operand is greater than or equal to v.

-FreezeVariable
+FreezeVariable10

 The FreezeVariable type is an internal type just used within the but-part of a freeze block.
-This type supports only the following operations, in particular not the type operations defined by AnyType:
+This type supports only the following operations, in particular not the type operations defined by Any:

 String getName() / name()